Sheriff: At least 8 killed in plane collision at Idaho lake

 The second airplane was a Cessna 206 that was carrying at least two people, the sheriff’s office said.

-A sheriff’s dive team located the wreckage in about 125 feet of water, and the bodies of three victims have been recovered so far, the sheriff’s office said.
+A sheriff’s dive team located the wreckage in about 125 feet (40 meters) of water, and the bodies of three victims have been recovered so far, the sheriff’s office said.

 Investigators from the National Transportation Safety Board are headed to the scene, the sheriff’s office said.